Corset: Early 20th century

+Late 20th century

+By the 1960s, the advent of hippie culture and youth rebellion led the wasp-waisted silhouette to fall out of favor.
+Feminist activists protested against the restrictive nature of Dior's designs.
+In 1968 at the feminist Miss America protest, protestors symbolically threw a number of feminine products into a "Freedom Trash Can."
+These included girdles and corsets, which were among items the protestors called "instruments of female torture".
+The 1960s and 1970s saw the rise of popular fitness culture, and diet, plastic surgery (modern liposuction was invented in the mid-1970s), and exercise became the preferred methods of achieving a thin waist.
+The sexual revolution of the 1960s and 70s brought with it midriff-revealing styles like the crop top, and many women chose to forgo supportive undergarments like girdles or corsets, preferring a more athletic figure.

-The corset fell from fashion in the 1920s in Europe and North America, replaced by girdles and elastic brassieres, but survived as an article of costume.
+The corset has largely fallen out of mainstream fashion since the 1920s in Europe and North America, replaced by girdles and elastic brassieres, but has survived as an article of costume.
 Originally an item of lingerie, the corset has become a popular item of outerwear in the fetish, BDSM, and Goth subcultures.
 In the fetish and BDSM literature, there is often much emphasis on tightlacing, and many corset makers cater to the fetish market.

 Outside the fetish community, living history reenactors and historic costume enthusiasts still wear stays and corsets according to their original purpose to give the proper shape to the figure when wearing historic fashions.
 In this case, the corset is underwear rather than outerwear.
 Skilled corset makers are available to make reproductions of historic corset shapes or to design new styles.

-In the late 1940s and early 1950s, there was a brief revival of the corset in the form of the waist cincher sometimes called a "waspie".
-This was used to give the hourglass figure as dictated by Christian Dior's "New Look".
-However, use of the waist cincher was restricted to haute couture, and most women continued to use girdles.
-Waspies were also met with push-back from women's organizations in the United States, as well as female members of the British Parliament, because corsetry had been forbidden under rationing during World War II.
-The revival ended when the New Look gave way to a less dramatically-shaped silhouette.

-In 1968, at the feminist Miss America protest, protestors symbolically threw a number of feminine products into a "Freedom Trash Can".
-They included corsets, which were among items the protestors called "instruments of female torture", and accoutrements which they perceived to enforce femininity.
+Corsets are also frequently worn by actors in productions with historical settings.
+Modern historical fiction films and TV shows such as Bridgerton have renewed interest in corsets while also drawing attention to potential health risks as actresses including Emma Stone, Cara Delevingne, and Simone Ashley have complained about discomfort wearing them during the course of their careers.